suvanl/mybranches/README.md

 ```

 **Optional flags**:
-- `--pattern`: specify a custom pattern.
+- `--pattern`: Specify a custom pattern.
 This gets passed to `git branch --list <pattern>*`.
 Defaults to your system username.
+- `--cleanup`: Run the cleanup program.
+This will delete all local branches gone from remote.

 > [!IMPORTANT]
 > The "copy to clipboard" feature is currently only supported on macOS and Windows.